Eggless Apple Cinnamon Waffles

 - Add the flour, cane sugar, baking powder, sea salt, cinnamon, and cloves and whisk to combine completely.

 - Allow waffle iron to get warm, I cooked these on setting 4 on my waffle iron that I linked above.
 But, medium on any iron will do!
-Measure about 2 cups of batter into the waffle iron for a full waffle (for the iron I listed above).
+Measure about 1 to 2 cups of batter into the waffle iron for a full waffle.
 If you have a smaller iron do the amount of batter right for that!
 Cook until waffle iron beeps on the setting of your choice.

 - Serve immediately with a sprinkle of cinnamon, apple slices, and maple syrup.